d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   │ (setq sweeprolog-swipl-path "/path/to/swipl")
   └────

-  All set!  `sweeprolog' automatically loads `sweep-module' and initializes the embedded SWI-Prolog runtime.
-For a description of the different features of Sweep, see the following sections of this manual.
+  All set!
+You can now use Sweep for Prolog development ([Editing Prolog code]) and for integrating Prolog into your Emacs Lisp code ([Querying Prolog]).
+In the next section ([Discovering Sweep]) you’ll find some useful tips for learning to work with Sweep.

   _Important note for Linux users_: prior to version 29, Emacs would load dynamic modules in a way that is not fully compatible with the way the SWI-Prolog native library, `libswipl', loads its own native extensions.
-This may lead to Sweep failing after loading `sweep-module'.
+This may lead to Sweep failing after loading `sweep-module' ([High-level Architecture]).
 To work around this issue, users running Emacs 28 or earlier on Linux can start Emacs with `libswipl' loaded upfront via `LD_PRELOAD', for example:

   ┌────
   │ LD_PRELOAD=/usr/local/lib/libswipl.so emacs
   └────

+[Editing Prolog code] See section Editing Prolog code

+[Querying Prolog] See section Querying Prolog

+[Discovering Sweep] See section Discovering Sweep

+[High-level Architecture] See section High-level Architecture

 Discovering Sweep